ClusterHQ/flocker/docs/labs/flockercontainers.rst

 * `Control Service <https://hub.docker.com/r/clusterhq/flocker-control-service/>`_
 * `Docker Plugin <https://hub.docker.com/r/clusterhq/flocker-docker-plugin/>`_

-Before you install Flocker in containers, all authentication must be completed.
-This means that you will have generated the cluster certificate and key, the  node certificates and keys, and the API certificates and keys.
+Before you install Flocker in containers, you must have generated the cluster certificate and key, any node certificates and keys, and API certificates and keys for the Docker plugin.

-In the example commands below, certificates are assumed to live in :file:`/etc/flocker` but other environments may choose to create containers that hold certificates and configuration, and share them amongst the Flocker service containers.
+In the example commands below, certificates are assumed to live in :file:`/etc/flocker` on each node.
-The latter is not documented.

 For more information on generating certificates, please see  :ref:`authentication`.